jlan84/knn-assignment/knn-exercise.md

     for every point in the dataset:
-        calculate the distance between the point and x take the k points with the smallest distances to x (**hint: use numpy's argsort() function**) return the majority class among these items
+        calculate the distance between the point and x take the k points with the smallest distances to x (**hint: use numpy's argsort() function**) predict the probability of each target class based on the frequency of classes observed among these items
 ```

 1. Implement the function `euclidean_distance` which computes the Euclidean distance between two numpy arrays.